Chimaxbee/Python-Study-Group-Gift-II-Team-F/README.md

 * A user receives an unexpected error.
 * An important software feature stops functioning.

-Some bugs are critical and require immediate attention, while others are minor and can be addressed later.
+Some bugs are critical and require immediate attention, while others are minor

 This project provides a simple Python-based solution for organizing and managing these bug reports.